eccentricOrange/personal-blogs/docs/tools.md

 Read more from [Google's support page](https://support.google.com/docs/answer/190843).

 ### History tracking in source code with Git
 However, software (source code) files are a little different.
 Firstly, they're very simple [text files](#deeper-dive-into-types-of-files) so it is impractical to integrate something as complex as a history pane into the file itself.
-Secondly, software projects are often made up of many files.
+Secondly, software projects are often made up of **many files**.

 Therefore, most version control systems (like Git) store the history in a separate location, and provide a way to view and revert changes across many files.
 In fact, Git is capable of keeping track of content (such as a variable or function name) across the various files in a project \[[source](https://www.youtube.com/watch?v=idLyobOhtO4)\].
 In the case of Git, this history is stored in a `.git` folder in the root of the project.
 You can see that I have one even for this website:

 ![.git folder in workspace](assets/3-git-folder.png)

 ### The `.git` folder and the working directory
-If you wanted to share a Git repository with someone, sharing this folder alone is technically sufficient.
+If you wanted to share a **Git repository** with someone, sharing this folder alone is technically sufficient.
 It contains all the history and metadata (among other things) needed to work with the project, up to the latest [commit](https://www.atlassian.com/git/tutorials/saving-changes/git-commit) in every [branch](https://www.atlassian.com/git/tutorials/using-branches).
 You may enjoy seeing the contents of this folder, and can read about that from [Stack Overflow](https://stackoverflow.com/questions/19749105/what-is-the-git-folder) or [Git's documentation](https://git-scm.com/book/en/Git-Internals-Git-Objects) (though it's not necessary to understand these details to use Git).

-The rest of the root folder contains the actual files of the project, and is called the "working directory".
-You make changes here, and then "commit" them to the history using the `git` command line tool.
-Additionally, if you want to switch to a different version of the project, you can "checkout" a different "branch" or "commit".
+The rest of the root folder contains the actual files of the project, and is called the **working directory**.
+You make changes here, and then **commit** them to the history using the `git` command line tool.
+Additionally, if you want to switch to a different version of the project, you can **checkout** a different **branch** or "commit".
 Git then updates the working directory to match the version you selected.

 ![Working directory and history](https://git-scm.com/book/en/v2/images/areas.png)